-Why you need to change these URLs?
+Why do you need to change these URLs?

-Using WordPress admin
+- Using WordPress admin

-Using wp-config.php file
+- Using wp-config.php file

-The easiest way to modify WordPress URLs is via the wp-config.php file.
+The easiest way to modify WordPress URLs is via the wp-config.php file –

 - Edit your wp-config.php file.

-- Insert following 2 lines and define your WP_HOME and WP_SITEURL in the wp-config.php file.
+- Insert the following two lines and define your WP_HOME and WP_SITEURL in the wp-config.php file.

-Change WordPress address from database
+Change WordPress Address from the Database

-Sometimes your previous changes may lock you out from WordPress dashboard access.
-In such case, you may directly modify WordPress URL settings from the WordPress database using the phpMyAdmin tool.
+Sometimes your last changes may lock you out from WordPress dashboard access.
+In such a case, you may directly modify WordPress URL settings from the WordPress database using the phpMyAdmin tool.

-- Select the database which is being used for your WordPress website.
+3. Select the database which is being used for your WordPress website.

-- Change the option_value to the correct URL.
-Scroll to the bottom and click Go to save the change.
+7. Scroll to the bottom and click Go to save the change.

 8. Search option_name - home and repeat the process.